 Dual Master’s with NYU

-M.S. in Library and Information Science from LIU and the M.A. from NYU's Graduate School of Arts and Science or from the Steinhardt School's Programs in Media, Culture, and Communication or Costume Studies
+M.S. in Library and Information Science from LIU and the M.A. from NYU's Graduate School of Arts and Science or FROM THE Steinhardt

 In collaboration with New York University (NYU), the Palmer School of Library and Information Science at Long Island University (LIU) offers a unique 52-credit dual master's degree program that prepares you as a subject specialist/scholar-librarian in academic and research institutions or as an information specialist in a specialized library or information center.
 The program grants an ALA-accredited Master of Science in Library and Information Science from LIU's Palmer School and a Master of Arts (in any of approximately 54 programs except linguistics) from NYU's Graduate School of Arts and Sciences or from two programs within NYU's Steinhardt School: Costume Studies or Media, Culture, and Communication.